Los Angeles Child Custody Lawyer

 On Your Side

-How Is Custody Decided in California?
+How Is Custody Decided In California?

-'Best Interests of the Child'
+'Best Interests Of The Child'

 California child custody judges consider the best interests of the child when making their decisions regarding custody of the child.
 A judge is not permitted to give preference to a parent based on their gender.
 Alongside gender neutrality, judges typically evaluate numerous factors, like the child's educational needs, parental bonds, and the ability of each parent to cater to the child's healthcare and social upbringing.